 - Support for C, C++ programing language, and PHP scripting language.

 Which Java IDE is better?

-I wrote this article was to make you aware of the similarities and differences between Eclipse and Netbeans.
-It is very difficult for me to choose one IDE for the two as I switch from one IDE to another often.
-As I build maven applications and as Eclipse and Netbeans support Maven, switching from Netbeans to Eclipse and vice versa doesn’t affect my projects.
+I wrote this article to make you aware of the similarities and differences between Eclipse and Netbeans.
+It is very difficult for me to choose one IDE from the two as I switch from one IDE to another often.
+As I build Maven applications and as Eclipse and Netbeans support Maven, switching from Netbeans to Eclipse and vice versa doesn’t affect my projects.